LeoJuguet/report-internship2024/report.typ

   caption : [Representation of an array]
 )<repr-array>

+We suppose that we have a numerical domain, if possible a relational domain, $D^hash_"num"$ and a domain that represents initialization $D^hash_"init"$ (a numerical domain can also be used to analyze the values of the array) in the configuration of the analyzer.
 We represent each arrays with 3 segments, so only 7 variables are needed to represent an array.
+The bounds of segments are represented by variables handled by the $D^hash_"num"$ domain, while the values of the segments are represented in the $D^hash_"init"$ domain.
 Four variables are to represent the limit of segments, and three are for representing the value in the segment.
 So an array $a$ can be represented like that $a = {b_0} s_1 {b_1} s_2 {b_2} s_3 {b_3}$ with the properties $0 <= b_1 <= b_2 <= "len"(a)$.
 Moreover $b_0$ and $b_3$ are always constant with repectively the value $0$ and $len(a)$.